SPRING FY 18 PROGRAM ANNOUNCEMENT

 USTAR has the discretion to determine the maximum amount of grant funding awarded based on available funds and quality of applicant pool.
 Upon award of the TAP grant, and prior to any disbursement of funds, the company must enter into a written agreement with USTAR governing the use of grant funding.
 Unless addressed in the terms and conditions of the written agreement between the company and USTAR, the following provisions shall apply:

-- Company must remain a Utah-based company for at least five years from initial disbursement of TAP funding
+- Company must remain a Utah-based company for at least five years from initial disbursement of TAP funding, as defined above.

 - Funding will be contingent on successful completion of milestones and availability of appropriated funds.
-50% of the FY milestone amounts will be given up front with the remaining amount to be disbursed upon milestone completion and verification of deliverable
+Partial milestone funding will be provided up front with the remaining amount to be disbursed upon milestone completion and verification of deliverable.

 A company that violates the requirements above forfeits the grant funding and may be required to repay all or a portion of funds received as part of the TAP grant.